VANCOUVER AND VICTORIA, B.C. CANADA

 DAYS 2 and 3

-• Electric bike rentals are growing in popularity.
-Electric bikes are easy to ride because the motor assists you while pedaling.
-You exert less effort, sweat less, and enjoy a more comfortable ride.
-Keep in mind that you are on vacation!
+Electric bike rentals are becoming popular.
+They are easy to ride because the motor helps you pedal.
+You can pedal less, sweat less, and enjoy a more comfortable trip.
+Remember, you're on vacation!

 Lonsdale Quay Public Market – one of Metro Vancouver’s two best and most famous year-round indoor public markets